 Why social proof is critical when selling products on Instagram

 As humans, we all have a desire to fit in and be accepted for who we are.
 That affects our purchasing habits – and that’s the number one reason why you need social proof when you’re selling online, but especially on Instagram.
-Social proof refers to potential customers assuming their actions (buying with you) are the correct ones to take, based on the frequency they see those actions.
+According to specialist Goread.io, social proof refers to potential customers assuming their actions (buying with you) are the correct ones to take, based on the frequency they see those actions.

 Think about it this way.
 If you see a restaurant you’ve never been to before, but you notice it’s super crowded, you’ll likely be interested in going there because people obviously enjoy it.
 You may not go that day because maybe you’re too hungry to wait out the crowd, or you just don’t want to be around that many people.
 But, you’ll likely put it in the back of your mind that you need to go check it out sooner rather than later – and at the very least, will find yourself looking up reviews to see what the social proof says.

 What makes social proof important?

 Testimonials are one of the biggest and easiest forms of social proof to collect.
 If you’re not doing it already, you should be.
 It’s a missed opportunity, so make sure you’re reaching out to past customers and encouraging them to leave reviews that you can then share on your website.

 Social proof – particularly testimonials – are important because they add credibility to the products and services you offer.
 Most people trust online reviews as much as they trust personal recommendations from friends and family.
 That’s why influencer marketing has become so popular and part of many brands’ marketing strategies.
 Social proof even helps with your search engine optimization efforts because it adds more favorable language about your business in various places online.

 And when you take the time to reach out to your customers for their opinions, you show that you care about their experience with your band.
 This, in turn, strengthens the relationship you have with them, and the likelihood that they will recommend you to people they know, both online and off.